bookery-art/bookery/README.md

 ## Tech Stack

 Bookery is build using Nuxt.js v4, a Vue framework.
+Authentication with better-auth, database with NuxtHub (Cloudflare D1) and Drizzle ORM.

 ## Setup